Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/01-architecture.md

 ### Core Classes

-The following class diagram shows the main classes in the Package Manager system:
+The following class diagram shows the main classes in the Marketplace system:

 ```mermaid
 classDiagram